Colorado Cleanup Services

 • Factors such as the amount and duration of exposure and individual health and immune status can affect the timeline of illness onset.

-Understanding Sewage Exposure Risks
+Understanding Raw Sewage Exposure Health Risks

 Exposure to sewage, although less common, can also pose a threat to people’s mental health.
 Fear and anxiety due to exposure incidents can negatively impact people’s well-being.